-Ella Sri Lanka – The Ravana Waterfalls
+The Ravana Waterfalls

 Approximately 7 kilometers south of Ella’s city center, the beautiful waterfalls of Ravana are waiting for you to visit them.
 The falls are about 25 meters high and the water flows along small waterfalls as you can see in the picture above.
 These waterfalls bear the name of a former king who allegedly punished his daughter by hiding her in a cellar near the falls.

-What to do around Ella – The Diyaluma Waterfalls
+The Diyaluma Waterfalls

 Traveling further away from the city of Ella, let’s visit the beautiful waterfalls of Diyaluma.
 They are about 40 kilometers away from Ella’s city center.
 Half of the road leading to the waterfalls is in good shape, but the last kilometers are a bit of a mess and have lots of bumps.
 It’s worth it though because the waterfalls are really impressive!